quai20/argoApp/README.md

 ## Argo network exploration smartphone application

 This is the main code for the android application for Argo network discovery.
+It's not available in app stores yet, so if you want to be a **beta-tester**, please get in touch (issue, twitter @balemkevin, ...).

 ### Features :